s-koval/movies_library_test_app/README.md

 ### 4. Run the Project

-Once dependencies are installed and the `.env` file is configured, start the development server:
+Once dependencies are installed, `.env` file is configured, Prisma client and user generated, start the development server:

 ```bash
 npm run dev